Rats are not the cheeky pests they are made out to be. They can be cautious, timid and sometimes won’t even take the risk of going into your house.

-Here, the Fantastic Pest Care team will provide you with information of the most important things you need to do in order to keep rats out of the garage.
-This is all about not letting the infestation occur in the first place.
+Here, the Fantastic Pest Care team will provide you with information about the most important things you need to do in order to keep rats out of the garage.
+This is all about not letting the infestation occurred in the first place.

 - Do not store food or still water.
 Make sure there isn’t anything that might attract any rats in your garage.
 Be sure, they can smell food, no matter how well it’s packaged.

 - Keep the garage tidy.
 Make sure it’s well swept and there aren’t any obstructions that can be used by small animals for shelter.

 - Keep a lookout for holes.
 If rats have come, they definitely used holes.
 Look around regularly and make sure there aren’t any new ones.
 Also, fill out old ones, but only if you’re certain that you don’t have any rats.
 If you do have, this would only make the situation worse, as the rats would not have an exit and might die between your walls.
 Decomposing rat carcases in hidden places is definitely not what you want.

 - Check the attic.
 That’s right, a lot of infestations actually start from the attic.
 This usually happens, when you have tree branches that physically touch your house or garage.
 Trim the branches, so they don’t provide the rats with a bridge.
 And, everything you’ve done with the garage, do with the attic as well.

 - Look for damages on the garage door.
 If your garage door has a rubber seal, check it regularly.
 Rats can easily chew through that.